Economical and free Microsoft Excel, Mathsoft MathCAD & Microsoft Word templates spefically designed to save you time and money.

 email: bt@hawaii-marine.com

-Hawaii Marine Company - naval architecture, boat & yacht design, marine engineering, maritime expert witness, marine photography, NAVIC 10-92 submittals, nautical systems, professional engineer, stability tests, computer aided design and drafting services Those involved with nautical and professional engineering sectors can benefit from these products.
-Products are suitable for use by Naval Architects, Marine, Ocean, Nautical, Structural, Civil & Mechanical Engineers, Sailors, Ship, Yacht & Boat Designers, Vessel Owners & Operators, Boat Builders, Construction Contractors and others.
+Hawaii Marine Company - naval architecture, boat & yacht design, marine, nautical & offshore engineering, maritime expert witness, marine photography, NAVIC 10-92 submittals, nautical systems, professional engineer, stability tests, computer aided design and drafting services Those involved in nautical and professional engineering sectors can benefit from these products.
+Products are suitable for use by Naval Architects, Marine, Ocean, Nautical, Offshore, Structural, Civil & Mechanical Engineers, Sailors, Ship, Yacht & Boat Designers, Vessel Owners & Operators, Boat Builders, Construction Contractors & others.

 Home Page | Background | References | Stability Article | Trim Article | Barge Trim & Stability Article